 Differences between Guitar Tabs and Chord Charts

 Tabs are a special way of writing music for the guitar.
 They are a visual representation of your guitar strings.
-They help you know where to put your fingers during a guitar lesson.
+They help you know where to put your fingers during many a guitar lessons.

 On a chord box, you can see three key bits of information: